dave21458/letter_drop/README.md

 4 different Skill levels

+Keep track of your best time for each puzzle

-over 200 different quotes, more added from time to time (so keep checking back)
+over 700 different quotes, more added from time to time (so keep checking back)

 Most recent:
 Added a desktop version for Windows.